How Kron Technologies streamlines sales with Katana and WooCommerce

 Kron Technologies is a Canadian high-speed imaging system design and manufacturing company located in the heart of the Greater Vancouver Area (British Columbia).
 Kron Tech aims to make high-speed imaging accessible to everyone.
-Their target customers are all over the map – from cinematography and sports to research and industrial – anything one might want to have slowed down beyond the human eye’s capability – and see what is happening during a very energetic event.
+Their target customers cover a broad spectrum – from cinematography and sports to research and industrial – anything one might want to have slowed down beyond the human eye’s capability – and see what is happening during a dynamic event.

 The challenge they faced

-Before Katana, Kron Technologies used spreadsheets to manage their inventory and production; however, at some point, it became unsustainable and required a new solution.
+Before Katana, Kron Technologies used spreadsheets to manage their inventory and production; however, it became unsustainable and required a new solution.
 As an electronics manufacturer, following raw materials inventory and component delivery times was crucial, especially after the pandemic put stress on supply chains.

-Kron Technologies knew they needed an ERP system before covid, but there was no real push for it, and the decision was delayed.
-However, the pandemic surfaced various issues in the supply chain, shortage of components, delivery times that served as a final push for getting visibility in the stock, demand, and manufacturing processes.
+Kron Technologies knew they needed an ERP system before covid, but hadn’t quite reached the tipping point.
+However, the pandemic surfaced various issues in the supply chain — shortage of components, delivery times —that served as a final push for getting visibility in the stock, demand, and manufacturing processes.

 The solution they found

-Tabatha Hughes was in charge of the ERP selection and implementation project, and she did look into quite a few solutions, but many of them either did not fit their workflows or were clunky to use.
+Jax Hughes was tasked with ERP selection and implementation, and she did look into quite a few solutions, but many of them either did not fit their workflows or were clunky to use.

 Currently, Kron Technologies use Katana for order management, inventory visibility, and production, and there are five people who use Katana on a daily basis: